 2. Proper Nutrition For Healthy Hair

 Hair loss is often a sign that your body is missing some key nutrients, especially minerals and vitamins.
-Therefore, proper nutrition is a key to your overall health.
-And it prevents hair loss.
+Therefore, proper nutrition is a key to your overall health and it also prevents hair loss.
 Proper nutrition implies avoiding junk foods, processed foods, packaged foods.
 The best food is what you prepare yourself from fresh ingredients.
-Caution: Tossing a frozen pizza in a microwave oven for a few minutes in not a good food.
+Caution: Tossing a frozen pizza in a microwave oven for a few minutes is not a good food.
 Pouring some milk on a bowl of cereal is not a good food.

 Take a good daily multivitamin such as Glupride Multi, Zinc Plus Copper, Vitamin B12